 6. For individual tax residents of the United States, exemption under the USA/Australia Double Tax Agreement (DTA) may be applicable if the total fees earned (inclusive of per diems) are the equivalent of US$10,000 or less for each tax year ending 30 June.
 Other AUSTRALIAN DTAs do not have the same de minimis rule.

 7. Goods & Services Tax (GST) (10%) – under GST amendments effective, 1 October, 2016, contracts between NRs and Australian Businesses do not have GST implications unless the NR is represented by an Australian GST agent (see below).
 The Australian agent brings a NR, or its entity, within the GST net and must invoice the promoter/producer appropriately.
 Recoupment of GST incurred by a NR on local/Australian expenses remains possible provided that the NR is appropriately registered or has appointed a local GST agent in a manner which gives it a fixed place of business in Australia.
 The appointment of a local agent is the preferred method of registration.

 8. The NR may apply to the ATO to request a reduced rate of tax withholding (via a Foreign Resident Withholding Variation application– FRWV) to take into account the deductible expenses which are eligible to be claimed (e.g. agents’ fees, management fees, accommodation, travel etc. (where the NR is responsible for these costs).
 If an FRWV is granted, tax (at the relevant corporate or personal tax rate) may be withheld based on the estimated net profit.
 This is usually achieved by engaging an Australian Tax Agent who is fully conversant with these processes.

 9. Proof of Identity of Non-Resident Corporation/LLC/LLP – the relevant Certificate of Incorporation/Origin of a non-resident entity must be certified under the Apostille process before the ATO will proceed with the necessary ABN or TFN registration processes (see below).
-The Apostille-authenticated certificate should be received in Australia prior to the commencement of an engagement which involves a foreign entity.
+The Apostille-authenticated certificate should be received in Australia prior to the commencement of an engagement which involves a foreign entity, in digital format only.